HomeTemplatesIndependent Contractor

 About the Independent Contractor invoice template

 Independent contractors — whether in IT, construction, healthcare, or creative services — need a professional invoicing solution that adapts to any billing model.
-This free template supports hourly rates, daily rates, flat project fees, and retainer billing so you can invoice for any type of contract work.
-Add your business details, tax ID references, and payment terms, then download a polished PDF in seconds.
-Blank Invoice Maker requires no sign up and works without account creation.
-It is the ideal tool for 1099 workers and self-employed professionals who want to bill clients quickly without paying for accounting software.
-Your data stays private in your browser — always free, always secure.
+This free independent contractor invoice template supports hourly rates, daily rates, flat project fees, and retainer billing, so you can invoice for any type of 1099 or contract work and download a polished PDF in seconds.

 Typical line items on a independent contractor invoice